s-wolvin/OPG-CNN-Northern-Utah-CIROH-Workshop/README.md

 ```

 ### 4. Create Your Virtual Environment From The YML File
-From your command prompt, navigate to the OPG-CNN-Northern-Utah-CIROH-Workshop folder.
+From your command prompt, navigate to the OPG-CNN-Northern-Utah-CIROH-Workshop directory.
 ```
 cd OPG-CNN-Northern-Utah-CIROH-Workshop/
 ```